You are currently viewing Bible and the History of Political Thought

 Plato’s Timaeus, Aristotle’s Metaphysics, Book of Genesis, all trying to get at the beginning.

-Early modern political thinkers had come to the questions of sovereignty after having dealt with elements of the Theory of Divine Right.
 So, theories of divine right are doing something for or invoked for reasons by thinkers formulating the early modern concept of sovereignty.

-Hobbes had the recent historical horizon of Mistakes of the Reformation.
 If being correct about one’s confession creates the legitimacy of rule, then every person who claims to be authoritative in matters of faith or reading the Bible ought therefore also have the authority to lead politically.
 So churches twist into competing political parties vying for power.
 See excurses on the Thirty Years War and Reformation to explore how this leads to violence.

 Machiavelli bore witness to power struggles involving the Pope and sovereigns.
 The Papacy had functioned like a ‘bloc’ as it would later be referred to in international relations theory.
 A power in international relations to be reckoned with specifically because it had some rule in legitimating earthly powers.